 Form W-2.
 Report the value of all dependent care assistance you provide to an employee under a DCAP in box 10 of the employee's Form W-2.
 Include any amounts you can't exclude from the employee's wages in boxes 1, 3, and 5.
-Report in box 10 both the nontaxable portion of assistance (up to your plan's limit) and any assistance above that amount that is taxable to the employee.
-Any amount over your plan's limit is also included in box 1.
+Report in box 10 both the nontaxable portion of assistance (up to \$5,000) and any assistance above that amount that is taxable to the employee.

 Example.
 Oak Co. provides a dependent care assistance FSA to its employees through a cafeteria plan.
-Oak Co. did not increase the maximum excludable amount of the benefit of the plan.
 In addition, it provides occasional on-site dependent care to its employees at no cost.
 Emily, an employee of Oak Co., had \$4,500 deducted from her pay for the dependent care FSA.
 In addition, Emily used the on-site dependent care several times.
 The fair market value of the on-site care was \$700.
 Emily's Form W-2 should report \$5,200 of dependent care assistance in box 10 (\$4,500 FSA plus \$700 on-site dependent care).
 Boxes 1, 3, and 5 should include \$200 (the amount in excess of the nontaxable assistance), and applicable taxes should be withheld on that amount.